-Google hasn’t even bothered to announce Google Contributor in any of the company’s customer facing blogs yet alone market the service in any significant way.
-The program has been mentioned on the AdSense blog, but only to explain it to publisher.
-Website publishers are offered a badge they can use to promote the service for Google, and that seem to be just about the extent of their marketing campaign.
+Google hasn’t even bothered to announce Google Contributor in any of the company’s customer-facing blogs let alone market the service in any significant way.
+The program has been mentioned on the AdSense blog, but only to explain it to publishers.
+Website publishers are offered a badge they can use to promote the service for Google, and that seems to be just about the extent of their marketing campaign.

 The Drum reported in December last year that Google Contributor would be coming to the United Kingdom in early 2016.
 Early 2016 came and went, and the Contributor program is still limited to the United States only.

-Google Contributor started out with offering multiple price tiers starting at 3 USD/month.
+Google Contributor started by offering multiple price tiers from 3 USD/month.
 In February 2016, they bumped the minimal contribution to 7 USD/month, according to 9to5Google.

 Given the stricter geoblocking and changed price tier, it would seem Google is working on fine-tuning the service and are optimizing it for the North American market.
 The problem with this strategy is that what works in the United States might not work elsewhere, and by blocking willing and paying customers they’re not gathering any data on how the service would be received following a general availability elsewhere.